 When PVM dynamically allocates an additional block of memory, it uses a minimum allocation size.
 The default is 4096 bytes.
-If PVM needs less than this amount of memory, it allocates the minimum size.
-If PVM needs more than this minimum size, it allocates what it needs.
+If PVM needs less than this

 The send buffer increment size parameter enables you to avoid multiple allocations of blocks that are only a few words in length.
 For example, if most of your messages fit within 4096 bytes, but you have one large message that requires a total of 164,096 bytes, you could set this parameter to 160,000 bytes.